This document will present how to set up a James server in order to serve as a personal IMAP + SMTP server. We will cover:

 mx.company.comto send an email to Alice

-All is needed is a MX entry in domain name resolution pointing to the future IP of your James server.
+All you need is to create a MX Record in your Domain Control Panel and point it to the IP of your James server.

 JPA guice docker image relies on an embedded Derby database for storing data.
 Note that Apache Lucene library is used for email search.
 A mail queue is implemented on top of an embedded Apache ActiveMQ.
 Hence James do not need any external service for being running.